oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 # 4 Security Considerations

-> NOTE: Need to add the RFCs identified below to the references list

 For operational use transferring OpenC2 messages, all connections between OpenC2 endpoint (i.e., Producer and Consumer) MQTT clients and brokers MUST use Transport Layer Security (TLS) and SHOULD use TLS v1.3.
 OpenC2 endpoint MQTT clients MUST accept TLS version 1.2 [[RFC5246](#rfc5246)] connections or higher for confidentiality, identification, and authentication when sending OpenC2 Messages over MQTT, and SHOULD accept TLS Version 1.3 [[RFC8446](#rfc8446)] or higher connections.